hamsburger/Resume/README.md

 # Resume
-Simple Resume made using HTML, SASS and JavaScript
+Simple Resume made using HTML, SASS and JavaScript, hosted with AWS services.